drupol/master-thesis/src/thesis/4-conclusion.typ

 Guix has been an interesting tool to evaluate.
 While the learning curve is steeper than Docker, the benefits are significant.
 I appreciated the strict and declarative approach to package management, which aligns well with the reproducibility goals.
-The idea of using an existing general purpose language for declaring packages and configurations is a powerful idea.
-The community is small but active, however since no proprietary tools are packaged, it can be a challenge for users to find the software they need.
-There are workarounds existing but it is not advertised by the Guix community which tend to focus and adhere to the free software philosophy #cite(<fsfwebsite>, form: "normal").
-The performance of Guix is great, since no containerization is involved, the software runs natively on the system and accessing storage and network is a breeze.
-Guix extensively uses `git` #cite(<git>, form: "normal") for fetching packages and configurations, and the information displayed to the user while running it is very clean and clear.
+The idea of using an existing general-purpose language for declaring packages and configurations is a powerful idea.
+The Guix community is small but active.
+The absence of proprietary tools in the official repository can pose challenges for users who require specific software, and while there are workarounds for using proprietary software, these are not highlighted by the Guix community, which remains dedicated to free software.
+However, this strong adherence to the GNU philosophy and the principles of the @fsfwebsite ensures that Guix maintains its commitment to software freedom and user respect.
+This has an immediate consequence on long-term and archivable reproducibility by mitigating issues associated with proprietary software, which may become unavailable or unmaintained over time
+#cite(<9403875>, form: "normal", supplement: [Criterion 8]).
+The performance of
+Guix are great; since no containerization is involved, the software runs natively on the system, making accessing storage and network services straightforward.
+Guix extensively uses `git` #cite(<git>, form: "normal") for fetching package configurations.
+The command line user interface is very intuitive, and the information displayed to the user while running it is very clean and clear.

 Nix has been the most interesting approaches to evaluate, technically but also politically.
 The learning curve is steep, but the benefits are significant.